johnston9/la-donut/README.md

  2. The owner inputs the size of forsix prices.

- 3. The user selects a product and it's id is added to the bag with either<br>
+ 3. The user selects a product and its id is added to the bag with either<br>
-    'items_with_size' or 'items_with_forsix' as a key in it's value<br>
+    'items_with_size' or 'items_with_forsix' as a key in its value<br>
     which has in turn as a value the items size or forsix attached to it's price<br>
     and it's quantity.